used to report atrial fibrillation when no further specificity is available

 Atrial fibrillation is an irregular heartbeat or arrhythmia sometimes called a quivering heart.
 This arrhythmia can cause a patient to develop blood clots, have a stroke, heart failure or other conditions.
 The heart rate is most often rapid and causes poor blood flow.
 When a patient is in atrial fibrillation, the upper chambers of the heart (atria) are beating differently than the lower chambers (ventricles).
 When this occurs, the irregular rhythm/heartbeat, prohibits the atria from contracting/relaxing and causes ineffectual filling and emptying of the ventricles.
 This is referred to often as a chaotic dysrhythmia.

-The causes of atrial fibrillation is oftentimes unknown, but can be the result of damage to the heart’s electrical system caused by conditions such as uncontrolled hypertension and coronary artery disease.
-Atrial fibrillation can develop in any person including children but the risk is higher in patients of advanced age, have hypertension, have underlying heart disease, binge drinking of alcoholic beverages, family history, sleep apnea sufferers, athletes, patients with thyroid disease, diabetes and asthma are some of the more common disease that put a patient at higher risk for developing atrial fibrillation.
+The cause of atrial fibrillation is oftentimes unknown but can be the result of damage to the heart’s electrical system caused by conditions such as uncontrolled hypertension and coronary artery disease.
+Atrial fibrillation can develop in any person including children, but the risk is higher in patients of advanced age, have hypertension, have underlying heart disease, binge drinking of alcoholic beverages, family history, sleep apnea sufferers, athletes, patients with thyroid disease, diabetes and asthma are some of the more common diseases that put a patient at higher risk for developing atrial fibrillation.

 How to code multiple documented types of atrial fibrillation?

 The most recent coding advice has addressed how to report the appropriate code for the atrial fibrillation when more than one type is documented.
-Per this advice, if the physician diagnoses the patient with chronic persistent atrial fibrillation only the code I48.1 (persistent atrial fibrillation) is reported.
+Per this advice, if the physician diagnoses the patient with chronic persistent atrial fibrillation only the code I48.19 (other persistent atrial fibrillation) is reported.
 The term chronic is a nonspecific term that could also be used to describe the other types of specified atrial fibrillation.
-Since I48.1 is a more specific code this is the one that should be reported.
+Since I48.19 is a more specific code this is the one that should be reported.
 Even though the Alphabetic Index within ICD-10-CM has listed the different types of atrial fibrillation at the same indention level, only one code is reported.
 The most specific term should be reported.

 Atrial Fibrillation Coding Tips:

-- Atrial fibrillation is still reported in patients that are not currently experiencing the erratic rhythm as long as the patient is requiring ongoing medication to help control the rate
+- Atrial fibrillation is still reported in patients that are not currently experiencing the erratic rhythm if the patient is requiring ongoing medication to help control the rate

 - Atrial fibrillation is very common in postoperative patients and should be verified as a complication before coding as such